-Python 2.6 or newer.
+Python 2.6 or higher.
 The Auto-Installer requires the Python interpreter and standard libraries.
 If these are not already installed on the system, you may be able to add them using the system's package manager.
 Otherwise, they can be downloaded from http://python.org/download/.

 All of the software in the preceding list is included in the Windows version of the configuration tool, and does not need to be installed separately.

 Required software—remote hosts.
-The only software required for remote hosts where you wish to deploy MySQL Cluster nodes is the SSH server, which is usually installed by default on Linux and Solaris systems.
+The only software required for remote hosts where you wish to deploy NDB Cluster nodes is the SSH server, which is usually installed by default on Linux and Solaris systems.
 Several alternatives are available for Windows; for an overview of these, see http://en.wikipedia.org/wiki/Comparison_of_SSH_servers.

 An additional requirement when using multiple hosts is that it is possible to authenticate to any of the remote hosts using SSH and the proper keys or user credentials, as discussed in the next few paragraphs: